 I offered up my hands, showing that there were no white tips to paint.

-If you want to quit nail biting too, here are 4 things that worked for me:
+Want to quit nail biting?
+Here are 4 things that worked for me!

 1. When you feel the urge to bite your nails, refocus your attention.